-- Spoke with staff (the chief clinical officer, the operations manager, the practice manager and the senior clinical administrator). - Reviewed personnel files, practice policies and procedures and other records concerned with running the service.
+- Spoke with staff (the operations manager, chief clinical officer, the practice manager and the senior clinical administrator). - Reviewed personnel files, practice policies and procedures and other records concerned with running the service.

 To get to the heart of patients' experiences of care and treatment, we always ask the following five questions: